 I was happy enough, and really, the more of me, the better, right?
+Just kidding, but in all honesty, I’d never really given my size or weight that much thought.

-Anyhow, I got bigger during pregnancy, as you do, and then once I had my little girl, that didn’t change that drastically.
-But then, strangely, something unexpected happened.
 After a while, I started to drop in size.
-And again, and again, until one day I realised I’d skinnied-out at around 8stone 9oz.
+And then it dropped again, and again, until one day I realised I’d skinnied-out somewhere at around 8 stone 9oz.

 I was also extremely tired, which isn’t actually unusual for me (more on that later), but I realised that although I was suddenly slim, I now felt incredibly unhealthy.

-Before anyone starts piping up with ‘shut up Ar, wish I had that problem’, you can go right ahead and clam up, because you’d feel exactly the same if someone turned around to you and chirped up with ‘Oh my God, you’ve BALLOONED!
+Before anyone starts piping up with ‘oh do shut up, I wish I had that problem’, you can just stop before you start, because you’d feel exactly the same if someone turned around to you and chirped up with ‘Oh my God, you’ve BALLOONED!
 You look so big now!’

 Increasingly frustrated, I began to ask around if anyone knew any sensible ways of putting on weight or building up strength.
 People just didn’t get it, and all I got was a lot of eye-rolling and comments about not knowing how lucky I was.
-Screw you, bitches at toddler group.